zackbouz1/trainning-hangout/README.md

   - [ ] use the query:   is:issue  assignee:@me
   - [ ] use the query:   is:pr commenter:@me

+#### z104.What Markdown feature allows you to create a collapsible section in GitHub Flavored Markdown (GFM)?
+  - [x] Markdown does not support collapsable sections, however, GFM allows for using the `` HTML tag to create collabsible sections
+  - [ ]  Implementing the `/collapse` Markdown command
+  - [ ]  Using HTML tags
+  - [ ]  This is not supported

 ## GitHub Security Capabilities( DevSecOps)
 **Important Exam Notes:**
  - GitHub Advanced Security Features for users are available for public repositories for free.